Laura Michaels' MinGW FAQ

 • Use a debugger from another compiler distribution.
 If you're using one from another compiler, you will have to recompile your source code with that compiler.
 OpenWatcom has a debugger with a decent graphical user interface. lcc-win32 had a GUI debugger project in the works as well.

 • Use a GUI front end to gdb.
 Search for GUI front end to gdb in your favorite search engine for more details.
 Two such projects I've heard of were Insight which required Cygwin and Jessie which was largely implemented in Java.
-There is source for a version of Insight available at the MinGW project in the download section at Sourceforge.
+There was source for a version of Insight available at the MinGW project in the download section at Sourceforge.

-13. IDEs and editors
+14. IDEs and editors

 1. What IDEs are available?